Cloud Control: 2007-2012: formation and Bliss Release

+and subsequently won and recorded and released their debut EP, Cloud Control, in November 2007.
+Several songs were uploaded onto Triple J Unearthed.

+They signed with Ivy League Records in 2008, with their debut single "Death Cloud" released in November 2008.

 After a string of festival appearances and tours with a variety of Australian bands, the band released its first album, Bliss Release, in 2010.
 They recorded the album in the house of their producer, Liam Judson.
-Two singles were released from the album, "Gold Canary" and "There's Nothing in the Water We Can't Fight".
-The latter appeared at number 18 in the Triple J Hottest 100 of 2010.
+Single "There's Nothing In The Water We Can't Fight" appeared at number 18 in the Triple J Hottest 100, 2010.
 The single "Gold Canary" was voted as Single of the Week in the Rebel Playlist on the UK's BBC Radio 6 Music 2010.

-The band supported Foo Fighters along with You Am I at their 2011 concert for flood relief in Brisbane, Queensland.

-Their song "Just for Now" was used in the 2012 movie Magic Mike.
+2013-2018: Dream Cave & Zone

-Their second album, Dream Cave, was released on 9 August 2013.
+Their second album, Dream Cave, was released on 9 August 2013, which peaked at number 9 on the ARIA charts.
+A free acoustic album titled Dream Cave Unplugged was released on 8 October 2013 before becoming available from Apple Music for purchase in February 2014.

 On 3 January 2015, the bass guitarist, Jeremy Kelshaw, announced his departure from the group on the band's Facebook page.

-The band's fourth studio album, Zone was released on 1 September 2017.
+The band's third studio album, Zone was released on 1 September 2017.
 Their label said the album was written in a small beach house near the NSW regional centre of Forster and has been described as "profound, but also flippant, euphoric, but conceptual".
 The album peaked at number 53 on the ARIA Charts.

-The band has been largely inactive since 2018.
-Alister Wright has begun a new project, Vlossom, while Heidi Lenffer has pursued entrepreneurial work as the leader of FEAT.
+The band quietly disbanded in 2018, with Alister Wright beginning a new solo project, Vlossom, while Heidi Lenffer pursued entrepreneurial work as the leader of FEAT.

+2025: reunion

+In 2025, Cloud Control announced their reunion for a run of shows celebrating the 15-year anniversary of Bliss Release.